What is the Freedom Flotilla Coalition?

 While our focus is on opposing the illegal blockade against the Palestinian people of Gaza, we see this in the larger context of supporting the right to freedom of movement for all Palestinians.
 The Israeli occupation violates daily the human rights of Palestinians to move freely around their country and to leave and return to their country.
 We also support other broad-based demands for Palestinian rights based on International Law, including:

-- Ending the Israeli occupation and colonization of all Arab lands and dismantling the Apartheid Wall in line with the 2004 opinion of the International Court of Justice;
+- Ending the Israeli occupation and colonization of all Palestinian land and dismantling the Apartheid Wall in line with the 2004 opinion of the International Court of Justice;

-- Recognizing the fundamental rights of Palestinian citizens of Israel to full equality; and
+- Recognizing the fundamental rights of Palestinian citizens of Israel to equality; and

 - Respecting, protecting and promoting the rights of Palestinian refugees to return to their homes and properties as stipulated in United Nations General Assembly Resolution 194 of 11 December 1948.